 Medications for Reflux

 Medications used to help treat gastroesophageal reflux disease, or GERD, can change the pH of stomach acid, making it more difficult for the body to absorb iron, according to the University of Maryland Medical Center.
-The H2 receptor blocker category of drugs for reflux, which includes ranitidine and famotidine, can impair iron absorption, while the proton pump inhibitors, like lansoprazole, have not shown similar effects.
+The H2 receptor blocker category of drugs for reflux, which includes famotidine, can impair iron absorption, while the proton pump inhibitors, like lansoprazole, have not shown similar effects.
 Talk with your doctor about whether you are at risk for iron deficiency if you are taking medications for your reflux.

 Some antibiotics, known as aminoglycosides, also deplete iron in the body.
 These medications include gentamicin, neomycin and tobramycin.
 If you are on antibiotics for an extended period of time, talk with your doctor about risks of vitamin and mineral depletion and how you can supplement your diet to reduce the risk of a deficiency.